PhD positions at the Faculty of Humanities

 Department of Philosophy and Religious Studies

-AAE is an interdisciplinary research group where members have a joint interest in understanding agency and identity, the role of action and interaction (both at the individual and collective level) as well as embodiment.
+AAE is an interdisciplinary research group situated at IFR.
+We have a joint interest in understanding agency and identity, the role of action and interaction (both at the individual and collective level) as well as embodiment.
 The group seeks to enable and strengthen the dialogue between the humanities and sciences, bringing together researchers in philosophy, religious studies, interdisciplinary culture studies with psychology, neuroscience, and AI.
+The group´s main goal is to provide a new interdisciplinary platform at NTNU, enabling members to share, discuss and advance both theoretical and empirical research on these shared topics.

 Members of the research group (site in Norwegian).